sonic-net/SONiC/doc/mgmt/SONiC_ConfigDB_support_Yang_default_values_and_profiles.md

 - Backward compatibility with existing code and applications.

   - For backward compatibility when initialize buffer config from minigraph, config will be write to both config tables and profile tables.
-  - After all code migrate to use profile underlay, profile will only write to profile tables.
+  - After all code migrate to use profile DB, profile will only write to profile tables.
   - Profile support delete/revert operation:
     - In some user scenario, user need delete a profile, and also may add config back later.
-    - For delete operation, data in profile table will not be delete, profile underlay use PROFILE_DELETE table to handle delete/revert:
+    - For delete operation, data in profile table will not be delete, profile use PROFILE_DELETE table to handle delete/revert:
-      - When delete a profile item, profile underlay will add the item key to PROFILE_DELETE table.
+      - When delete a profile item, profile provider will add the item key to PROFILE_DELETE table.
       - When read profile, any key in PROFILE_DELETE will not exist in result.
       - When user set deleted item back, the item key will be remove from PROFILE_DELETE table.
       - For example: